csvalpha/amber-api/README.md

       The username can be you own username, or any other name.

     - Configure the database by setting your environment variables according to `config/database.yml`
-4. Install gems with `bundle install`
+2. Install gems with `bundle install`
-5. Create databases and tables and run seeds with `bundle exec rails db:setup`
+3. Create databases and tables and run seeds with `bundle exec rails db:setup`
-6. Copy the `.env.example` to `.env` and update the fields to reflect your environment
+4. Copy the `.env.example` to `.env` and update the fields to reflect your environment

 ## Usage
-To start the server, execute:

-    bundle exec rails server

-The `docker-compose up api` command in **With Docker** step 3 above will automatically start the server.
+If you're using Docker, you can run the project by using `docker-compose -f docker-compose.development.yml up api`, otherwise run `bundle exec rails server`.

 ### Credentials
 Before you can start the application you will need the `master.key`.
 Ask a fellow developer for it, or pull it from the server via ssh.